and75/Electron-Digital-sign-for-salons/README.md

 # Présentation

-"AppSalon" est une application "Multitouch" JQuery/Bootstrap de type OOP (Object-oriented programming) avec un système de gabarits (géré avec Mustache.js) qui séparent la visualisation depuis le contrôle (un système presque de type MVC).
+"AppSalon" is a "Multitouch" JQuery/Bootstrap OOP (Object-oriented programming) application with a system of templates (managed with Mustache.js) that separate visualization from control (an almost MVC-like system).
-L'application est composée d'un objet Core qui fournit des services et fonctionnalités global:
+The application is composed of a Core object which provides global services and functionalities:

-- initialisation de l'application
+- application initialization
-- initialisation de modules
+- module initialization
-- lecture de modèles html
+- reading html templates
-- exécution de fonctions chronométrées
+- performing timed functions
-- utilitaires de lecture et de formatage de données telles que: json, tableau, images et objets
+- utilities for reading and formatting data such as: json, array, images and objects
-- interface avec les processus "main" et "render" d'Electron
+- interface with Electron's "main" and "render" processes

-et une série d'objets modules spécialisés pour l'implémentation de fonctions specifique et la gestion de modules d'affichage dédiés (totem et mur).
+and a series of specialized module objects for the implementation of specific functions and the management of dedicated display modules (totem and wall).

-### A propos de la version 2.4
+### About version 2.4

-La version 2.4 implémente la fonctionnalité multitouch en introduisant l'utilisation de la bibliothèque Hammer.js
+Version 2.4 implements multitouch functionality by introducing the use of the Hammer.js library
 - https://hammerjs.github.io/

-## Bibliothèques utilisées
+## Dependencies
 **JS**
 - "axios": "^0.21.1",
 - "base64-img": "^1.0.4",